RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 #. **Clean your install**

-   During the install conda downloads packages, create cache, temporary files and logfiles.
+   During the install conda downloads packages, create cache, temporary files and log files.
    All of these take quite a bit of space but are not needed after the install.

    We recommend to clean your conda installation each time you create a new environment or add packages to the existing environment.

-   The following command will remove index cache, lock files, unused cache packages, tarballs, and logfiles from your :tt:`~/.conda/pkgs/`.
-This can free a few gigabyts of disk space for each install (size depends on installed packages).
+   The following command will remove index cache, lock files, unused cache packages, tarballs, and log files from your :tt:`~/.conda/pkgs/`.
+This can free a few gigabytes of disk space for each install (size depends on installed packages).

    .. code-block:: console